“I did not grow up thinking I would be a lawyer.”

 This is the last thing you might expect to hear from Malliha Wilson, Ontario’s Assistant Deputy Attorney General from 2008-2016, a litigator with an impressive career who has been serving the Ontario Government for 3 decades.

 But say you didn’t know about her leadership roles, which as of late 2016 took the form of Special Counsel for the Investment Management Corporation of Ontario.
 And say you just happened to come across her name when you learned about one of her esteemed family members.
-It would still take you by surprise to hear Malliha say that she had considered a career as an anthropologist, long before she ever thought about law.
+It would still take you by surprise to hear Malliha say that she had considered a career as an anthropologist, long before she ever thought about law and focusing on the areas of human rights, indigenous, constitutional, corporate and labour law, and other complex litigation.

 Malliha’s father was Professor Alfred Jeyaratnam Wilson, the founding Chair of Political Science at Peradeniya University.
 He was a scholar who went on to teach at the University of New Brunswick, completing 4 terms as Chair of the Political Science Department, publishing 8 books and over 100 articles.